E-mail to Emily

 A: The lily of the Nile is an agapanthus, not actually in the lily family.

-They list the lily as poisonous but say nothing on either of their pages (poisonous or non-poisonous) about the lily of the Nile.
+Most list the lily as poisonous but say nothing about the agapanthus.

 I do not know about helping with illnesses nor am I encouraging you to eat the agapanthus.